Listen to This Article

 It turned out that some of Hungry Jack’s customers didn’t even realize what brand they were buying; they just wanted the bottle that could be microwaved and fit on their shelves.
 After the storm of protests and threats that flooded social media, Hungry Jack yielded and decided to restore its original bottle shape.
 Consumers were thrilled.
 They got their syrup bottle back, and their cries were heard and appreciated.

 There are three lessons to be learned here:

 - Don’t abandon the one quality that separates you from your competitors

 There might be a bit of fallout from this syrup revelation.
-Clearly, whoever conducts market research for pancake juggernauts missed how deeply customers cherish bottle shape.
-Now that it has been made crystal clear that it can influence buying habits, Hungry Jack competition might start giving customers what they clearly want—namely short, microwavable bottles.
-The only market edge Hungry Jack had might be gone if its competition has any guile whatsoever.
+Whoever conducts market research for pancake juggernauts missed how deeply customers cherish bottle shape.
+Now that it has been made crystal clear that it can influence buying habits, Hungry Jack competition might start giving customers what they clearly want—namely, short, microwavable bottles.
+Hungry Jack’s only market edge might be gone if its competition has any guile whatsoever.
 Whoops!

 As for the research indicators that helped determine Hungry Jack’s bottle shape, it isn’t clear if they were actually well-researched or something the representatives said to make the decision seem legitimate.
 Whichever it was, it simply underscores the importance of reliable market research.
 Frankly, research should never really stop.

 Regardless of how this bottle debacle ultimately plays out, the important thing is that the brand lets its customers have the final say and admitted as much.
 Whatever your brand message is, it has to be dictated by your desire to serve your customers if you want the brand to survive—particularly in the age of social media when grievances are aired and pancake revolutions are launched.